 - What is the cause of reticular pseudodrusen, a high-risk phenotype of AMD?

-- How do we optimize treatment outcomes in wet AMD with the least need for repeat treatment?
+- How do we optimise treatment outcomes in wet AMD with the least need for repeat treatment?

-- How do we optimize the dissemination of our current understanding of AMD to community eye care professionals?
+- How do we optimise the dissemination of our current understanding of AMD to community eye care professionals?

 - How do we develop a community network of eye care professional and develop new ways of delivering eye care, especially as it relates to chronic eye disease?